Subject to change pending course needs. Check with other students if you miss a class.

 Write draft of one-paragraph proposal for survey research papers.

-Draft workshop for Survey Research Paper proposal.
+Draft workshop for Survey Research Paper proposal and annotated bibliography.

 Annotated bibliography and proposal are due.